Skip to content

 Compliance means following all federal, local, or state laws that provide information about employee compensation, tax withholding, benefits administration, and labor standards.

-PEOs also handle the implementation of employment practices, such as federal and state tax reporting, and wage and hour requirements under the FLSA (Fair Labor Standards Act) and DOL (the U.S. Department of Labor).
+PEOs also handle the application of employment practices, such as federal and state tax reporting, and wage and hour requirements under the FLSA (Fair Labor Standards Act) and DOL (the U.S. Department of Labor).
 PEOs work quickly with businesses to prevent costly penalties and legal issues, by staying current with these laws.

 2. Payroll management

 PEOs also manage tax withholding and filing on behalf of an organization by withholding the correct amount of federal, state, and local taxes from employee paychecks and filing these with the relevant agencies, like FLSA or IRS.
-They also issue W-2 forms to employees and ensure all payroll tax filings are done under their EIN (Employer Identification Number).
+They also issue W-2 forms to employees and confirm all payroll tax filings are done under their EIN (Employer Identification Number).

 3. Benefits administration